Licensing & Inspection

 - woody plants (trees, shrubs, vines etc.) and

-- herbaceous plants (bulbs, annuals, perennials, vegetable seedlings, houseplants, etc.), but
+- herbaceous plants (bulbs, annuals, perennials, vegetable seedlings, houseplants, etc.) and

-- does not include cutflowers or cut christmas trees.
+- does not include cutflowers, cut christmas trees or medical/adult use marijuana.

 - Nursery License Application (PDF 22KB)